Enhancing Boolean networks with continuous logical operators and edge tuning: Methods

-\end{footnotesize} It should be noted that $f^{node}_{EGF}$ and $f^{node}_{HRG}$ do not accept any $e_{ij}(k)$ as argument.
-This is because they are associated to the two inputs $EGF$ and $HRG$ of the network and are consequently set manually.
+It should be noted that $f^{node}_{EGF}$ and $f^{node}_{HRG}$ do not accept any $e_{ij}(k)$ as argument.
+This is because they are associated to the two inputs $EGF$ and $HRG$ of the network and are therefore set manually.